Navid Shahzad

 Navid Shahzad (née Rahman) is a Pakistani actress, writer and educationist.
 She started her career as an actor in the 1970s and has appeared in a number of television series since then.
 Navid was a popular and successful actress of the 1970s.
 She made her film debut with a supporting role in Nadeem Baig's Punjab Nahi Jaungi.
-She became an author when her first book Aslan's Roar was published in 2019.
+She became an author when her first book, Aslan's Roar, was published in 2019.
 Shahzad is the recipient of the president's Pride of Performance, the highest literary award of Pakistan.

 Early life

 Shahzad was born and raised in Lahore, Punjab, Pakistan.
-Her father S. A. Rahman was the judge at the Supreme Court of Pakistan and later served as the 5th chief justice of Pakistan.
+Her father S. A. Rahman was a judge at the Supreme Court of Pakistan and later served as the 5th chief justice of Pakistan.

 She completed her studies from Government College, Lahore.
 Navid was the only daughter and youngest among her three brothers including Shahid Rahman a lawyer, Asad Rahman a human rights activist and Rashed Rahman a writer for Dawn Newspaper.
 Navid's mother was a philanthropist who ran Mayo Hospital's famous convalescent home, which was established in 1948, along with Begum Shahabuddin.